Tunok24/MClib/README.md

 A Monte Carlo simulation of photons with a prescribed angular momentum, traversing through a medium
 ![Photon Trajectories](./fig/photon_trajectories.jpg)

 [P.S.
-This repository is not updated since 2023.]
+This repository has not been updated since 2023]